 He was executive story editor on Bunny Maloney, a 52 part animation series for Moonscoop and France 2.
 He spent a number of years in development as a producer for Talent Television and Talent Kids in the UK across a wide range of genres and formats including Fazed, Skatoony (Cartoon Network) as well as creating and devising the hit CBBC show Best of Friends (96 episodes).

 He has written scripts and plays for radio, TV, film and theatre, co-wrote, directed comedy shows for the Edinburgh Festival, and has acted as script consultant for a number of independent production companies.

 Jon’s ambition is to play football for Liverpool and direct a major motion picture.

-Jonathan Wolfman has a PGCE and BA Hons in Drama from the University of Bristol and a Postgraduate Certificate in Education from the University of Canterbury
+Jonathan Wolfman has a BA (Hons) in Drama from the University of Bristol and a Postgraduate Certificate in Education from the University of Canterbury

 Simona Sideri grew up in Holland and Chile of Italian parents then read English at the University of East Anglia followed by an MA in Modernism.

 After four years studying, Simona had had enough of the adult world and regressed into children’s fiction.
 She headed for London, the global centre for children’s publishing, and has worked there ever since, liaising with a range of publishers on books for all age groups, CD roms, apps and websites.
 She has written board books for toddlers, home-study workbooks, a series of non-fiction books aimed at early years, and has co-authored two picture books.
 She has also translated nearly twenty books for children.

 Simona currently edits three subscription magazines, containing fiction and non-fiction, for children of different ages, published in five languages.
 To see Simona’s magazines Story Box, Adventure Box and Discovery Box http://www.bayard-magazines.co.uk.
 She freelances as a children’s editor for several publishing houses.